VladPetk/Piano-music-transformer-MIDI-/README.md

 ![Pitches](figures/readme_img_prange.png)
 ![Polyphony](figures/readme_img_polrate.png)

+#### Update: Classical Piano
+The model trained on exclusively classical piano MIDIs (own dataset) performs very well.
+I didn't expect a large model to effectively learn from such a small amount of data (~4000 pieces), but here we are.
+Though I guess the improvement in accuracy is not only due to the similar(ish) genres of the pieces - I also have more confidence in the quality of those MIDIs.

 ## MMD Data preparation
 *Note: The[ MMD dataset](https://github.com/jeffreyjohnens/MetaMIDIDataset " MMD dataset") is not freely downloadalbe and you need to  request access to it.*